nzakas/understandinges6/manuscript/09-Classes.md

 console.log(person instanceof Object);      // true
 ```

-In this code, `PersonType` is a constructor function that creates a single property called `name`.
+In this code, `PersonType` is a constructor function that creates an instance with a single property called `name`.
 The `sayName()` method is assigned to the prototype so the same function is shared by all instances of the `PersonType` object.
 Then, a new instance of `PersonType` is created via the `new` operator.
 The resulting `person` object is considered an instance of `PersonType` and of `Object` through prototypal inheritance.

 This basic pattern underlies a lot of the class-mimicking JavaScript libraries, and that's where ECMAScript 6 classes start.